 - We invite artists to create works of art for London’s Underground that are seen by millions of people each day.

 - Incorporating a range of artistic media from painting, installation, sculpture, digital and performance, to prints and custom Tube map covers, we produce critically acclaimed projects that are accessible to all and which draw together London’s diverse communities.

 - We further London Underground’s longstanding history of working with leading artists from Henry Moore to Eduardo Paolozzi.
 Since our inception, we have presented acclaimed projects by UK-based and international artists including Turner prize winners, allowing Art on the Underground to remain at the forefront of contemporary debate on how art can shape public space.

-- ‘What is the is the city but the people?’ by conceptual artist Jeremy Deller, in which a passport-sized booklet was given to operational staff on the Piccadilly line, with drivers and platform staff encouraged to use the quotes in their daily communications with customers.
+- ‘What is the city but the people?’ by conceptual artist Jeremy Deller, in which a passport-sized booklet was given to operational staff on the Piccadilly line, with drivers and platform staff encouraged to use the quotes in their daily communications with customers.